wp-plugins/participants-database/readme.txt

 * changed "import" field definition column to more appropriate "CSV"
 * fixed display bug with array data from multi-select form elements
 * fixed documentation error in [pdb_list] filtering section
+* fixed skipped validation on thanks page redirect to new page

 = 1.2.4 =
 * fixed bug in [pdb_list] shorcode display filter